 On 13 September 1997, Wright became Arsenal's all-time top scorer, overtaking Cliff Bastin's total of 178 goals by netting a hat-trick against Bolton Wanderers.

 He ended the 1997/98 campaign with 10 goals in 24 appearances as Arsenal lifted the Premier League Trophy for the first time.

 That season would prove to be Wright's last for the Gunners.

-Wright, who was nominated for a place in the Premier League Hall of Fame earlier this year, moved into punditry and appears regularly on Match of the Day, while he has presented several television shows outside of football.
+Wright, who was inducted into the Premier League Hall of Fame in April, moved into punditry and appears regularly on Match of the Day, while he has presented several television shows outside of football.